Hedwig and the Angry Inch (musical): First U.S. Tour

 A national tour of the 2014 Broadway production began at San Francisco's Golden Gate Theatre on October 4, 2016, starring Darren Criss as Hedwig and Lena Hall as Yitzhak.
-Hall portrayed the title role of Hedwig once a week for eight performances, making her the first actor to play both Hedwig and Yitzhak in the same production.
+Hall portrayed the title role of Hedwig once a week for eight performances, making her the first actor to play both Hedwig and Yitzhak in the same tour.
+While Hall portrayed Hedwig, Shannon Conley appeared as Yitzhak.
 Hall and Criss ended their run on November 27, 2016.

 From November 29, 2016, to July 2, 2017, Euan Morton and Hannah Corneau portrayed Hedwig and Yitzhak, respectively, with Mason Alexander Park continuing on as the Hedwig standby/alternate and Shannon Conley as the Yitzhak standby.

 20th Anniversary Origin of Love Tour

-In 2019 John Cameron Mitchell created and starred in The Origin of Love Tour: The Songs and Stories of Hedwig, a stripped-down performance focusing on the music and first-person stories about the creation of the original off-Broadway production.
+In 2019, John Cameron Mitchell created and starred in The Origin of Love Tour: The Songs and Stories of Hedwig, a stripped-down performance focusing on the music and first-person stories about the creation of the original off-Broadway production.
 Mitchell embarked on the tour to raise money for medical costs related to their mother, who suffers from late-stage Alzheimer's.
 In addition to songs from Hedwig, the show also includes numbers from Mitchell's musical podcast Anthem: Homunculus, their film How to Talk to Girls at Parties, and covers from artists such as David Bowie.